JDaniel1031/cifar10_image_classification/README.md

 Clone the repository.
 Run main.py to load the dataset, apply data augmentation, and train the CNN model.
 Evaluate model performance using accuracy, confusion matrix, and classification report.
-Feel free to explore and contribute to enhance the project!
+Feel free to explore and contribute to enhance the project